offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/Mass Spectrometry\/Theoretical Spectrum)_TOPIC/`

-**WHAT**: Given a peptide, the theoretical spectrum of that peptide is an exact list of fragment_NORM masses for that peptide.
+**WHAT**: Given a peptide, the theoretical spectrum of that peptide is a list of all subpeptides masses for that peptide.
 In contrast, the experimental spectrum is a noisy list of potential masses converted from a mass spectrometer output.
 The theoretical spectrum is what an experimental spectrum would be in a perfect world: no missing masses, no faulty masses, no noise, only a single possible mass for each mass-to-charge ratio.

 For example, linear peptide NQY has the theoretical spectrum [0, 114, 128, 163, 242, 291, 405] ...